What is pre-teen and teenage mental health?

 - avoiding friends or social contact

-- saying she has physical pain – for example, headache, tummy ache or backache
+- saying she has physical pain – for example, headache, stomach ache or backache

 - being aggressive or antisocial – for example, missing school, getting into trouble with the police, fighting or stealing